apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 These parameters can be specified using the command line arguments above to the [Cordova CLI](../../../cordova-cli/index.html) `build` or `run` commands.

+__Note__: You should use double `--` to indicate that these are platform-specific arguments, for example:

+`cordova run android --release -- --keystore=../my-release-key.keystore --storePassword=password --alias=alias_name --password=password`.

 ### Using build.json

 Alternatively, you could specify them in a build configuration file (`build.json`)